A pedagogical history of compactness: Nets and Filters

 \subsection{Moore and Smith: Nets}

-The theory of nets was developed by E. H. Moore and his student H. L. Smith\footnote{Little biographical information about Smith is available.
-I know that he received his Ph.D. from University of Chicago under Moore and got a job at Louisiana State University.
-But apparently after his important work on nets and filters, he dropped into obscurity~\cite[p.
-563]{hal1}} in 1922.
-As I mentioned in the introduction, it is unclear whether Moore and Smith knew how nets could be used to define compactness.
-This connection is usually credited to Birkhoff~\cite[p.
-64]{kell}, but Moore and Smith did generalize some of Fr\'{e}chet's compactness results in the same paper in which they defined nets~\cite[p.
+The theory of nets was developed by E. H. Moore and his student H. L. Smith.\footnote{Little biographical information about Smith is available.
+He received his Ph.D. from University of Chicago under Moore and got a job at Louisiana State University, but apparently after his important work on nets and filters, he dropped into obscurity in 1922 \cite[p.
+563]{hal1}.} It is unclear whether Moore and Smith knew how nets could be used to define compactness.
+This connection is usually credited to Birkhoff \cite[p.
+64]{kell}, who applied Moore-Smith theory to general topological spaces, but Moore and Smith did generalize some of Fr\'{e}chet's compactness results in the same paper in which they defined nets \cite[p.
 118]{moor}.
-One of the motivations for Moore and Smith's theory was ``to be able to minimize integrals of the form for a given class of functions $y(x)$"~\cite[p.
-113]{temp}.
-Our goal here, though, is to express compactness in terms of nets, so we will use the $S_\Omega$ example to motivate and illustrate net compactness.
+Our goal here is to express compactness in terms of nets, so we will use the $S_\Omega$ example to motivate and illustrate net compactness.

-The problem in the $S_\Omega$ example is that while $\Omega$ is a limit point of $S_\Omega$ (any neighborhood of $\Omega$ contains points of $S_\Omega$), no sequence in $S_\Omega$ converges to $\Omega$~\cite[p.
+The problem in the $S_\Omega$ example is that while $\Omega$ is a limit point of $S_\Omega$ (any neighborhood of $\Omega$ contains points of $S_\Omega$), no sequence in $S_\Omega$ converges to $\Omega$ \cite[p.
 76]{kell}.
 If we are limited to taking a countable number of elements in the sequence, we will never reach $\Omega$.
-Nets provide one way of getting around this problem by allowing us to have something like uncountable sequences.\footnote{This treatment follows~\cite[pp. 62-70]{kell} and~\cite[pp. 281-283, 286-289]{mcsh}.
-See also~\cite{bart}.} In our discussion of both nets and filters, we will consider only topological spaces, on which the notion of neighborhood is defined.
+Nets provide one way of getting around this problem by allowing us to have something like uncountable sequences.
+In our discussion of both nets and filters, we will consider only topological spaces, on which the notion of neighborhood is defined.\footnote{This treatment follows \cite[pp. 62-70]{kell} and \cite[pp. 281-283, 286-289]{mcsh}.}

 To see how nets are a generalization of sequences, it is useful to think of sequences as functions on the natural numbers.